liupangzi/liuchao.me/tech/wp-content/plugins/wp-katex/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.8.3 =
+Lots of commands and features now supported

 = 1.7.0 =
 New rendering method and a few new commands now supported